Your Guide to Trat Airport – TDX

 Trat is a very small airport and so has limited transport options.
 However there is a shared minibus service from the airport to hotels on Koh Chang and also to Krom Luang pier (for boats to Koh Mak) and Laem Sok pier for boats to Koh Kood.
 These are run by Krungthep Limousine.
 Tickets can be bought on arrival in Trat.
 The same companyalso offers cars for rent, but for most visitors renting a vehicle is probably best left until you’re on the island and know how long you might want to use one for.

 Trat Airport to Koh Chang

 There are both shared minibus services and private transfers from Trat Airport to hotels on Koh Chang.
 There aren’t any local taxis or bus services.

-Passengers can either arrange transport when they land in Trat; arrange it in advance through a local agent or ask their hotel to send a driver to meet them.
+Passengers can either arrange transport when they land in Trat; arrange it in advance online or through a local agent or ask their hotel to send a driver to meet them.

 The shared minibus is the most economical option.
 This drops passengers off at all hotels and resorts on the west coast of the island.
 However, it doesn’t go along the sparsely populated east coast.
 If you are staying on the east of the island anywhere to the south of Amber Sands or Serenity Resort then you will have to arrange for your hotel to pick you up from the ferry pier.
 Or, take a private transfer.